-Today, elium holds a stable market position thanks to international projects such as the ones carried out with Capgemini Consulting, Lafarge Holcim, MSL Group, the International Committee of the Red Cross, BNP Paribas, L’Oréal.
+Today, Elium holds a stable market position thanks to international projects such as the ones carried out with Capgemini Consulting, Lafarge Holcim, MSL Group, BNP Paribas, L’Oréal.
 European companies such as Touring Club Switzerland, Bouygues, In Extenso, EDF, Derbigum, SNCF have also been acquired and retained.
-These customers have enabled elium to clearly stand out from the competition by demonstrating that its solution can also grow in power on large corporate networks by avoiding the frictions encountered by traditional document management systems, paralyzed by governance constraints affecting individual files.
+These customers have enabled Elium to clearly stand out from the competition by demonstrating that its solution can also grow in power on large corporate networks by avoiding the frictions encountered by traditional document management systems, paralyzed by governance constraints affecting individual files.

 Elium is preparing for GDPR and ISO 27000 certification.
 It is also getting ready to migrate to the excellent ENGIE datacenter based in Belgium.
 The entire user interface has been completely revised to be based on React, opening the door to excellent use in native mode.
 The API is now based on GraphQL which facilitates complete and sustainable integration.
 All these changes will accelerate innovation, as well as with the major market integrators and will bring a complete experience for users now connected in real-time.